 Early summer is the perfect time of year to travel in the United States.
 With warm weather, special summer pricing packages, and fewer crowds than later in the season, June is an especially good month to plan your next trip.

-This article will share 15 of the best United States travel destinations for the month of June.
+This article will share some of the best United States travel destinations for the month of June.
 Whether you are looking for a relaxing view of the ocean, an energizing stay in the city, or something in between, this list has something for everyone.

 1. Yellowstone National Park for Most Beautiful U.S. Nature